camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 * `never`: Never checks for revoke authorizations.
 This mode has best performance effectively disables the use of revoke authorizations. *Note*: It is strongly recommended to use this mode.

-* `auto`:  This mode only checks for revoke authorizations if at least one revoke authorization currently exits for the current user or one of the groups the user is a member of.
+* `auto` (**default value**): This mode only checks for revoke authorizations if at least one revoke authorization currently exits for the current user or one of the groups the user is a member of.
 To achieve this it is checked once per command whether potentially applicable revoke authorizations exist.
 Based on the outcome, the authorization check then uses revoke or not. *NOTE:* Checking revoke authorizations is very expensive for resources with a high potential cardinality like tasks or process instances and can render authorized access to the process engine effectively unusable on most databases.

 Also see: [Performance Considerations]({{< relref "#performance-considerations" >}}) on this page.